MicrosoftDocs/customer-voice/fp-docs/send-survey-microsoft-flow.md

 ---
-title: "Send a survey by using Microsoft Flow | MicrosoftDocs"
+title: "Send a survey by using Power Automate | MicrosoftDocs"
-description: "Instructions for sending a survey by using Microsoft Flow"
+description: "Instructions for sending a survey by using Power Automate"
 keywords: ""
 author: sbmjais
 ms.author: shjais